bluesky-social/atproto/packages/api/README.md

 await agent.resolveHandle(params, opts)
 await agent.updateHandle(params, opts)

-// Legacy: Session management directly on the agent instance if (agent instanceof AtpAgent) {
+// Legacy: Session management should be performed through the SessionManager
+// rather than the Agent instance. if (agent instanceof AtpAgent) {
   // AtpAgent instances support using different sessions during their lifetime await agent.createAccount({ ... }) // session a